-Peru, located in South America, is a country full of surprises, fascinating ancient history and culture.
-Natural beauty that is second to none, grand mountain ranges with snow-capped peaks.
-The range of adventure activities is endless during Peru travel and also the hiking is considered some of the best in the world.
+Peru, located in South America, is a country full of surprises, fascinating ancient history, and culture.
+The natural beauty that is second to none, grand mountain ranges with snow-capped peaks.
+The range of adventure activities is endless during Peru travel and also hiking is considered some of the best in the world.
 In recent years the style of travel has changed a great deal, nowadays you can indulge in anything from five-star luxury tours to the traditional backpacker tours and accommodation.
-In this article, Machu Travel Peru will discuss a part of Peru that today still remains a mystery, the mysterious Nazca Lines and what is the best way to see the Nazca Lines?
+In this article, Machu Travel Peru will discuss a part of Peru that today still remains a mystery, the mysterious Nazca Lines, and what is the best way to see the Nazca Lines?

 Getting to the town of Nazca is not that complicated, there are buses that leave Lima several times a day and the journey is around eight hours.
 The town of Nazca is located around twelve hours from the city of Arequipa and also there are several companies in Arequipa that have that service daily.

-Some of the figures you may see on you Peru holiday to the Nazca Lines are geoglyphs depicting animals, different geometrical designs and also human figures.
+Some of the figures you may see on your Peru holiday to the Nazca Lines are geoglyphs depicting animals, different geometrical designs, and also human figures.
 Here are some interesting facts that you might not know about the Nazca Lines;

 - The largest figure at Nazca is about two hundred meters wide

-- Archaeologist believe that the lines were created by the Nazca people from the first century to the eighth century AD.
+- Archaeologists believe that the lines were created by the Nazca people from the first century to the eighth century AD.

 - The reason the lines have lasted so long is because of the dry conditions in the region.